Multi-Model Runners

 Loading Multiple Models

-model downloaded from HuggingFace.
+In this example, we will be using the bert-base-cased-finetuned-mrpc model downloaded from HuggingFace.
 After the TorchScript plugin upload, we need to upload all models to the module repository:

 In the below code snippets, we will register the same model 100 times for demonstration purposes, and we will dynamically load 60 of these models onto one runner.
 In a practical application, we could have 100 different fine-tuned BERT models.